influxdata/telegraf/plugins/inputs/prometheus/README.md

 Telegraf configuration.
 If using Kubernetes service discovery the `address` tag is also added indicating the discovered ip address.

-There is also internal metrics that is add :
+There is also internal metrics that is add (Must be unable with internal_metric):

 * prometheus_internal
   * tags: